 One objection that marketers could have, is that we have so many different buyers in B2B.
 It makes no sense to develop those examples.
 What would you answer?

-But in marketing we don’t have that privilege.
-In marketing we have to come with one message, one set of content, or at least a few messages that have to impress a lot of buyers.
+But in marketing, we don’t have that privilege.
+In marketing, we have to come up with one message, one set of content, or at least a few messages that have to impress a lot of buyers.
 We create personas to reflect as best we can who these real people are.
 There will always be differences, but what we are looking for, is what they have in common.
 And we’re looking for the critical and specific aspects, five categorical insights, that make it possible to really understand what is similar among a set of buyers”.

 The whole thing around buyer persona is not new.
 Our colleagues in the B2C have been doing it for a long time.
-What makes it so urgent to start using a buyer personas in B2B?
+What makes it so urgent to start using buyer personas in B2B?

 “Absolutely, in Business-to-Consumer this idea has been around forever.
 What’s different in B2B is that for many decades in my experience (especially working in the technology industry) we could differentiate our products effectively based on what the product is, what no one else did.
-For most of the costumers I work with, that’s becoming harder to do.
-Our products are kind of maturing, our buyers have a lot of choice.
-And also because of the internet, buyers have access more to their choices.
+For most of the customers I work with, that’s becoming harder to do.
+Our products are kind of maturing, our buyers have a lot of choices.
+And also because of the internet, buyers have access to their choices.
 Now we have to step up our game in B2B marketing and say that it is not good enough to just talk about your product and its unique features.
 Because buyers don’t care.

 There are lots of other companies providing those choices.
 So, we are having to say ‘Okay, now we are going to have to be more like the car companies’.
-I like to talk about Volvo, because when people generally think of Volvo they think of safe cars.
+I like to talk about Volvo because when people generally think of Volvo they think of safe cars.
 But all cars are safe, we wouldn’t buy them if they were not.
 It is just that Volvo had to make a decision on marketing around safety.
 To do that Volvo identified a very clear persona, of someone who would value that quality.
 It is not that they don’t have cup holders and classy cars.
 It is just that they had to choose something, a focus.
 For B2B marketers this is the challenge we face now”.

 You said in your eBook; In order that somebody will be your real buyer, the solution that you can solve with your product or service has to be one of the top list problems or challenges he has.

 Yes, in order to get them engaged early in the buying process.
 That’s what I call the priority initiative insights.
 My insight needs to be for each of my target buyer personas.
-We usually start off thinking we should go target a senior level executive, because they write the cheques.
-And we say to the sales people that they have to get to these decision makers quicker.
+We usually start off thinking we should go target a senior-level executive because they write the cheques.
+And we say to the salespeople that they have to get to these decision-makers quicker.

 And just to be practical.
 What are the necessary steps a marketer should take in order to develop those personas?